jrsconfitto/ExeleEventMap/README.md

 * Allowing the user to choose between different color schemes that can be used to color the treemap's cells.
 * Display to the user the domain of their sizing and coloring attributes and where their selected EF falls on that domain.
+* Add the ability to categorize EFs by attributes that are Enumeration Sets.
+This will allow the viewer to compare and contrast EFs sharing the "categorizing" attribute but differing by the "colorizing" attribute.